← Reference Deep-Dives Reference Deep-Dive · 11 min read

 By Kevin, Founder & CEO

-The recruitment challenges in healthcare are structural: condition-specific populations are smaller than general consumer pools, HIPAA constrains how patients can be identified and contacted, health-related participation carries emotional weight that reduces response rates, and provider recruitment faces extreme time-competition barriers.
+The recruitment challenges in healthcare are structural: condition-specific populations are smaller than general consumer pools, HIPAA constrains how patients can be identified and contacted, health-related participation carries emotional weight that reduces response rates, and provider recruitment faces extreme time-competition barriers that consumer recruitment never encounters.
+A 30-minute interview with a hospitalist is a 30-minute interview competing against direct patient care, documentation backlog, and family time at 11pm.
+The patient with stage III breast cancer who is willing to participate is balancing the research request against treatment side effects, work absence, and the emotional cost of revisiting the experience.

 The Four Recruitment Channels